 Dewclaws are basically the “thumb” of your dog, which can be located part way up their leg, not touching the ground, on the inner side of your dog's leg, and have a claw that tends to grow in a curve.
 Most dogs only have these structures on their front legs, but some have them on their hind legs also, and some have double dewclaws.

-Some breeders or veterinarians, remove these claws when the puppy is very young, only a few days old, as they are not felt to have a significant function, and can snag or become caught on things and ripped or injured later in life.
-Many veterinarians remove them as part of the spay or neuter procedure, so that they are removed while the dog is already under general anaesthetic, eliminating the need to put the animal under anesthesia a second time for removal.
+Some breeders or veterinarians remove these claws when a puppy is very young, only a few days old, as they are not felt to have a significant function, and can snag or become caught on things and ripped or injured later in life.
+Many veterinarians remove them as part of the spay or neuter procedure, so that they are removed while the dog is already under general anesthetic, eliminating the need to put the animal under anesthesia a second time for removal.
 Dewclaws may also be removed if an injury occurs to the dewclaw.

 However, many people believe that removal of dewclaws is unnecessary and that dewclaws serve a function, and removal of dewclaws is even prohibited in some countries.

 Some pet owners opt to remove dewclaws to prevent injuries and continued maintenance, while others leave them.
 There is a possibility that your dog uses their dewclaws.
-Dogs that are very active and fast, such as Border Collies, may have dewclaws that touch the ground when they are running or cornering at high speed, and they may provide additional stability and support and prevent torque in some cases.
+Dogs that are very active and fast, such as Border Collies, may have dewclaws that touch the ground when they are running or cornering at high speed, and they may provide additional stability and support.
 Some dogs may also engage their dewclaws when climbing or manipulating objects such as toys.
-Other concerns regarding dewclaw removal is that it can be painful and subjects the site to infection.
+Other concerns regarding dewclaw removal are that it can be painful and subjects the site to infection.
 However, if dewclaws are left intact, the chance of injury to the dewclaw area remains a concern, especially if the dog's dewclaw sticks out, and is subject to interference.
-It turns out, most dogs seem to be OK with or without them, but whether you choose to have them removed or left intact, care for remaining dewclaws or care after removal is required.
+It turns out, most dogs seem to be okay with or without them, but whether you choose to have them removed or left intact, care for remaining dewclaws or care after the removal is required.

 Pet owners should examine their young dogs to determine whether they have dewclaws on their hind legs (many breeds do not) and whether they are present on the front legs or have already been removed.
 You should monitor your dog's dewclaws as they are growing to make sure they are not interfering with movement or becoming unduly caught or snagged on furniture, rugs, fabrics, or other household or yard items.
-If your dog has dewclaws they will need to be regularly trimmed along with their other claws to ensure they does not grow too long, which contributes to their becoming snagged or ingrown until it interferes with your dog's skin, rubbing and causing sores.
+If your dog has dewclaws they will need to be regularly trimmed along with their other claws.
+This ensures they do not grow too long, which contributes to their becoming snagged or ingrown, interfering with your dog's skin, rubbing and causing sores.